Knase23/Group11/README.md

 + Add soundtrack
 + Add Sounds
 + Add nemesis
++ implement shield

+Bugs: When trying to time nemesis to arrive after noMoveTime =5 sec instead an army of nemesis spawned immediately

 Hard parts: to be able to add sounds, a new library had to be installed manually in processing.
+To be able to type name in high score.
+Getting wifi

+###### What we learned
++ Printscreen bugs for posterity
++ working with time equations
++ rotation with movement
++ Better to have visible issues
++ Commander swan is the best